 Faculty & Staff Detail

-Title: Associate Professor and Co-Program Director, M.S.
+Title: Associate Professor and Program Director, M.S.
 Educational Leadership

 Office: Alesi 202

 Phone: (585) 385-7257

 Dr. Diane Reed is presently Director and an Associate Professor in the Master's Degree program in Educational Leadership at St. John Fisher College in Rochester, New York.
 The focus of the program is to prepare teachers to become School Building and School District Leaders.

 St. John Fisher College also offers an Educational Doctorate Program in Executive Leadership.
 Dr. Reed chairs and serves as a member of a number of the candidates' dissertation committees.
 She serves on the College's Graduate Program Council, and is a member of the Institutional Research Review Board.

 Previous to coming to St. John Fisher College, Dr. Reed was the Superintendent of Schools for 14 years of the Honeoye Falls-Lima Central School District, which is a suburb just outside of Rochester, New York.
 A progressive and highly capable administrator, she has demonstrated imaginative leadership, vision setting and the creative application of available resources, as well as team and coalition building during her 14 years at the helm of the Honeoye Fall-Lima School District.